Closed-form approximations with respect to the mixing solution for option pricing under stochastic volatility: Pricing for specific models

 \subsubsection{Pricing under the GARCH diffusion framework: $\rho = 0$}

 In the GARCH diffusion model, \Cref{ass:martingale} is violated, and thus there is no guarantee $\xi$ is a martingale.
 Additionally, assuming $\xi$ is a martingale is not helpful, as the change of measure technique gives an intractable dynamic for $V$; we cannot appeal to it for calculating expectations.
 However, in the case of $\rho = 0$ a.e., this implies $\xi_T = 1$ $\Qro$ a.s., and one will notice that the terms in the expansion requiring a change of measure will disappear.
 Of course, the cost is the additional restrictive assumption that spot and volatility movements are uncorrelated.
-We hope to mitigate this issue in future work by combining this approach with small correlation expansion methods, see \citet{Antonelli09,Antonelli10}. \begin{theorem}[Second-order GARCH put option price] Assume $\rho = 0$ a.e..
-Let $\hat x = S_0$ and $\hat y = \int_0^T \Ex(V_t) \dd t $.
-Then the second-order put option price in the GARCH diffusion model, denoted by $\text{Put}^{(2)}_{\text{GARCH}}$, is
+We hope to mitigate this issue in future work by combining this approach with small correlation expansion methods, see \citep{Antonelli09,Antonelli10}.